petarturukalo/tedit/README.md

 ## Starting Up

-Start up by running `tedit [filepath ...]` where any number of files can be opened at start up by providing their filepaths as command line arguments, or none to start editing an empty file, which can be linked to a new file later on with the write command.
+Build with `make tedit`, and run with `tedit [filepath ...]` where any number of files can be opened at start up by providing their filepaths as command line arguments, or none to start editing an empty file, which can be linked to a new file later on with the write command.

 ## Syntax Highlighting